-The Oaklands Rail Crossing Grade Separation, located 12.8km south of Adelaide is part of the Public Transport Projects Alliance, a key initiative of the South Australian State Government to deliver a program of public transport projects.
+The Oaklands Rail Crossing Grade Separation, located 12.8 km south of Adelaide, was a key initiative of the South Australian Government and part of a program of public transport projects.

 The project was designed and constructed by the Public Transport Projects Alliance (PTPA), comprising McConnell Dowell, Arup, Mott MacDonald and Department for Infrastructure and Transport.